5 Best Fly Lines For Salmon In 2023: Guide Recommended

 Additionally, there’s an abundance of specialty fly lines for each technique and a selection of versatile fly lines.

-When I select fly lines for salmon fishing, I look for those that perform optimally in cold water and frosty air temperatures.
+When I select a fly line suitable for fishing salmon, I look for those that perform optimally in cold water and frosty air temperatures.
 These conditions are typical when fishing from late autumn to late fall.

 I’ve found that certain fly lines can stiffen in near-freezing temperatures, causing line coiling and potentially resulting in knots or tangles in the fly line.